Our fitness expert owns this soft-soled pair from Brooks and recommends them for distance runners.

-Q. What are some common mistakes people make when buying men’s running shoes?
+Q. What are some common mistakes people make when selecting men’s running shoes?

-A. The biggest mistake runners make when buying shoes involves purchasing a shoe based on looks alone.
+A. The biggest mistake runners make when getting shoes involves choosing a shoe based on looks alone.
 To reduce the chance of injury, a shoe must fit properly and give your foot the proper support.
-Additionally, people tend to buy running shoes that are too small, especially in width.
+Additionally, people tend to get running shoes that are too small, especially in width.
 Your feet swell a little bit as you run, meaning your shoe needs to accommodate this swelling.